rjkviegas/course/apprenticeship_module_outlines.md

 These exercises can be used for independent study, or enhanced by group discussion.

-Each of the exercises in the table below will link you to a Diode project with further details.
 The intention is that you should work through the core exercises in order, from the top to the bottom of the table, looking at optional exercises which interest you or which relate to key skills you feel you need more practice on.

 Please **do not** proceed on to the next core exercise until you have validated the previous one by seeking feedback from a coach or another member of the cohort.